 midst by the Holy Fathers of the Church to give rest and spiritual refreshment, to make us light and courageous for the remaining task.

 The Dispersal of the Cross

-When St. Helena returned to Constantinople, she took part of the Cross with her.
-She left part of it in Jerusalem, in the care of the bishop, who had it encased in silver and kept at the Church of the Holy Sepulchre.
+So what happened to the True Cross, after St. Helena found it?
+When she returned to Constantinople, St. Helena took part of the Cross with her.
+She left most of it in Jerusalem, in the care of the bishop, who had it encased in silver and kept at the Church of the Holy Sepulchre.

-At least, most of it was.
-Tiny slivers of the wood were broken off of the larger pieces, encased in gold reliquaries, and worn as jewelry.
+Over time, though, tiny slivers of the Cross were broken off of the larger pieces, encased in gold reliquaries, and worn as jewelry.
 Larger pieces were taken for churches and monasteries.
 By 348, St. Cyril of Jerusalem said that these bits of the Cross filled the entire world.
-He may have been speaking metaphorically, but more than a thousand years later, John Calvin said that if you gathered up all the bits of the True Cross, you’d have enough wood to fill a large ship.
+He was speaking metaphorically, of course, but more than a thousand years later, John Calvin said that if you gathered up all the bits of the True Cross, you’d have enough wood to fill a large ship.

 Relics True and Otherwise

-Of course, even if there wasn’t too much wood, it would be impossible to prove that any of it came from the True Cross.
+There is, of course, no way of knowing whether any particular splinter came from the True Cross.
 During the Middle Ages, every church needed relics for its altar, and every pious and faithful person wanted relics of a saint.
 A great market in relics grew up.
 True relics were given, stolen, bought, and sold.
 Particularly important relics – like the Cross – were broken up so that more people and more parishes could have a bit.